 |---|---|---|

-| Fit | Introduction of a new Performance Usage Fit score, which reflects how well the shoe fits true to size overall |
+| True To Size | Introduction of a new True To Size Performance Usage, which reflects how well the shoe fits true to size overall |

-New Fit score calculated using:
+New True To Size score calculated using:

 |

 This is currently the only usage affected by this Test Bench Update.
 Initially, we considered including fit as a scored component in our existing Marathon Racing usage as well.
 However, we ultimately decided against this because, while a well-fitting shoe is generally appreciated for running a comfortable marathon, this isn't a universal priority.
 Some runners, especially more performance-oriented athletes, are willing to sacrifice optimal fit to maximize efficiency.
-As a result, the Fit usage and the Marathon Racing usage remain fully independent, allowing you to prioritize the factors that matter most to you.
+As a result, the True To Size usage and the Marathon Racing usage remain fully independent, allowing you to prioritize the factors that matter most to you.

 How And Why Are We Making These Changes?